 - Please send us a photo of the whole piece along with close-up images if there is any finer detail – this will allow us to have a rough idea of what piece of furniture we are dealing with. .

 - Have an idea of what material you would like to recover your piece of furniture in – the range of materials available is huge and pricing varies accordingly.
 We only use high quality commercial grade materials on our projects.
 We have a huge range of samples at our store or you can look online at our affiliated partners (Warwick Fabrics, Zepel Fabrics, Wortley Group). .

 - If possible, please bring your piece of furniture to our store e.g. a dining chair or armchair, ottoman etc. This lets us see your furniture firsthand and allows you the opportunity to browse our many samples.
 Once you have chosen a material, we will then be able to provide an accurate quotation for you.

 Yes at Stylefurn we specialise in commercial upholstery.
 This includes:

 Click the links above to learn more about each specialty.
-Also visit our Gallery to view some of our past projects.
+Also visit our Gallery Page to view some of our past projects.

 No project is too big or too small – from existing seating to custom fit outs, we are happy to help.